camunda/camunda-bpm-examples/servicetask/rest-service/README.md

 ### Using a Connector Service Task for REST requests

-The task *Get Holiday* makes use of Connect's HTTP connector.
+The task *Get holiday* makes use of Connect's HTTP connector.
 It does the following things:

 1. Invoke a REST web service using the HTTP connector provided by camunda Connect.
 2. Extract a property indicating whether a day is a holiday from the service's JSON response using Javascript and camunda Spin.
 This variable is used on the follow-up exclusive gateway.